-As a gardener, you can't have a thriving garden without healthy soil that balances mass and drainage.
+As a gardener, you can’t have a thriving garden without healthy soil that balances mass and drainage.
 Otherwise, garden plants will be feeble and may die early.
-Knowing how to make a sandy loam soil is not as easy as it may sound, but if you invest your time and energy, you will surely be rewarded with the healthy soil you need for a pleasant, productive garden.
+Knowing how to make sandy loam soil is not as easy as it may sound, but if you invest your time and energy, you will surely be rewarded with the healthy soil you need for a pleasant and productive garden.

 Characteristics of Sandy Loam Soil

 The typical components of soil are sand, silt, and clay.
 Each part is beneficial to plants, but you need the right balance of all three to have a productive sandy loam soil mix.
 Plant roots live in the ground.
 They dig into it to find water and nutrients.
 Delving deep in the soil also enables the plants to remain upright and stable in the garden.
 Clay is a compact and thick type of soil.
 It contains nutrients for plants and works well to stabilize them.
 However, water can’t pass through it very easily, so your soil mix also needs to have sand and silt in it.

 Although other plants thrive in water or marshlands, most garden plants do not do well in wet soil, so adequate drainage is essential.
 Sand, with its large particles, doesn’t give plants stability or nutrients, but it drains water exceptionally well.
 Silt loam has smaller particles than sand, which is why it helps if it’s mixed with clay and sand.

 What Is Sandy Loam?

 Loam usually has about 43 to 50 percent sand, less than 50 percent silt, and about 7 percent clay.
 But any reasonable mixture of these components can serve as sandy loam potting soil.